RigsOfRods/docs.rigsofrods.org/vehicle-creation/rail-vehicles.md

 ## Step 5: Couplers

 Now we add simple couplers to the front and back of the train.
-We are using hooknodes with the auto-lock option (Attention: disable high quality reflective effects in RoR, otherwise it will crash).
+We are using hooknodes with the auto-lock option.

 [fig6-couplers]: /images/rail-vehicles-tutorial-couplers.png
 {: width="100%"}